Today, there are literally hundreds of pool cues on the market. Ranging from budget models to custom high-end cues.

 But in this case, Graphstrike actually has a wooden core wrapped in fiberglass skin.

-This pool cue is straight as an arrow right off the bat and it comes in two color choices, a black if you want to have a more serious look and a maroon if you want something peculiar.
+This pool cue is straight as an arrow right off the bat and it comes in two color choices, black if you want to have a more serious look and maroon if you want something unique.